-If the problem with your Keston boiler relates to it not firing up, it’s likely there’s a fault with your fan.
-You’ll see a F3 error code on a S30 system boiler, and E05 fault on a C36 combi.
+If your Keston boiler is not firing up, there may be a fault with your fan.
+Again, the error codes differ depending on the model: you’ll see an F3 error code on an S30 system boiler, and E05 fault on a C36 combi.

 The fan on your boiler creates a small draught.
 This allows dangerous gases to be expelled via the flue.
 Your boiler won’t ignite unless the printed circuit board recognises the fan running.

-Unfortunately, this isn’t a case of a simple DIY fix.
+Unfortunately, there’s no simple DIY fix.
 You shouldn’t be working on your boiler unless you are registered with Gas Safe.